Sacred Heart Catholic Church

 The Timucua Indians originally inhabited the Clay County area.
 This area was well known to the Spanish, who had built roads to their many missions, their forts and to Pensacola.
 The land changed ownership many times – from Indian to Spanish to English and back to Spanish again.
 Permanent settlement came after 1783 with the Spanish land grants.
 George I.F.
 Clarke’s land grant included the present site of Green Cove Springs.

-In 1872 Green Cove Springs became the county seat of Clay County The town, because of the reputed curative qualities of the mineral springs, became a Mecca for tourists and invalids.
-In this same year Mr. and Mrs. Raphael B. Canova and their son, Philip gathered all their possessions and began the long trip from St. Augustine to Green Cove Springs to make their new home.
+In 1872 Green Cove Springs became the county seat of Clay County the town, because of the reputed curative qualities of the mineral springs, became a Mecca for tourists and invalids.
+In this same year, Mr. and Mrs. Raphael B. Canova and their son, Philip, gathered all their possessions and began the long trip from St. Augustine to Green Cove Springs to make their new home.
 It was a difficult time for everyone; the Civil War was just over; there were very few houses in Green Cove Springs; the population was mostly poor; the famous Springs were there; even Mr. Porter’s mule and cart were there to do any hauling business, but there were no paved streets or hotels.
 A Bishop, Augustin Verot, had just been appointed by Pope Pius IX to be the first Bishop of the Diocese of St. Augustine, which included almost the whole State of Florida.

 Bishop Verot granted permission to Raphael Canova, George Hanford and a few others to erect a mission in honor of the Sacred Heart on grounds that had been donated to the Diocese by a wealthy non-Catholic.
 The congregation of the mission was quite small in the early days of the mission.
 The priests from Immaculate Conception in Jacksonville visited the mission once or twice a month.
 A notice book, dating back to January 1893, reveals some interesting things about the mission.
 Father William Barry wrote on April 20, 1913, “28 parishioners had fulfilled their Easter duty while 7 had not.”
-Father Barry also took a census of the mission – 61 Catholics, men, women and children.
+Father Barry also took a census of the mission – 61 Catholics- men, women and children.
 The last entry in the notice book was made by Father J.J.
 Donnelly on August 24, 1929; he wrote “attendance at Mass – 15; offering $3.05.”

 Alter the turn of the century.
 South Florida was being developed and tourism declined.
 Green Cove Springs remained a tiny town.
-The Church of the Sacred Heart was now a parish with a mission, St. Catherine’s Church, in Orange Park.
+The Church of the Sacred Heart was now a parish with a mission, St. Catherine’s Church in Orange Park.
 Father James P. Kerr served both churches in the forties.
 Almost overnight Green Cove Springs realized she was not large enough to take care of a new resident, the United States Navy.
 The Sixteenth Fleet was beginning to settle into the Naval Air Base at Lee Field, just outside of Green Cove Springs.
 Along with the town and its housing shortage, the Church of the Sacred Heart discovered it also needed more room.
-With the arrival of the fleet, Father John Love welcomed the many Catholic service families, and found he had to expand his Mass schedule to accommodate all the Catholics in the area.
-Before the Naval Air Base was activated, Father Love, offered one Mass on Sunday for the 12 to 24 persons attending the little church that could seat 100.
+With the arrival of the fleet, Father John Love welcomed the many Catholic service families, and found he had to expand his Mass schedule to accommodate all of the Catholics in the area.
+Before the Naval Air Base was activated, Father Love offered one Mass on Sunday for the 12 to 24 people attending the little church that could seat 100.
 Often Father Love went to Lee Field and said Mass at the base.

 By October 1945, it was necessary to have three Masses on Sunday.
-Priests from St. Paul’s in Jacksonville, the Cathedral in St. Augustine and the Chaplains from the fleet helped Father Love.
+Priests from St. Paul’s in Jacksonville, the Cathedral in St. Augustine, and the Chaplains from the fleet helped Father Love.

 Bishop Joseph P. Hurley looked at the Naval Base and at the little mission, and seeing the hazards for so many attending Mass in the small church, started making plans for a new larger parish church.
 One Sunday the choir loft caved in at the end of Mass, but no one was injured.
 The following Sunday, a portion of the porch gave way where many stood for Mass since the choir loft was gone.
 One of the pews broke down with the weight of nine sailors sitting on it.
-Father Love started celebrating Mass out of doors.
+Father Love started celebrating Mass outdoors.

 The generous manager of the Clay Theatre offered Father Love the use of the theatre.
 Sunday Masses increased from three to five, and even Midnight Mass was held there.
 Now St. Paul’s in Jacksonville assumed the responsibility for St. Catherine’s Mission in Orange Park, when Father Love’s duties multiplied with his large parish.